 Click here to go to our store to purchase a membership online!

-Thomas E. Hill was the founder of the Glen Ellyn Hotel.
-The Village of Glen Ellyn is believed to be named after his wife, Ellen -- as is Lake Ellyn.
+Thomas E. Hill was a founder of the Glen Ellyn Hotel, and an author, developer and businessman.
+The Village of Glen Ellyn is believed to be named after his wife, Ellen Whitcomb Hill -- as is Lake Ellyn.
+Ellyn is the Welsh spelling of Ellen, and Ellen Hill was Welsh.

 Click for our Membership Application